All Episodes

 All this tells you who Obama thinks his real enemies are.

-I mean, that that's basically what you're saying.
+I mean, that's basically what you're saying.

 He would never accuse the Taliban of being hostage takers.

-He's it and and in so doing, he's opening himself up.
+And in so doing, he's opening himself up.

 I mean, he's really telling us who he is.

-He won't even speak with a coequal branch of government.
+He won't even speak with a co-equal branch of government.

 Right.